ninjakttty/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my index

 I'm glad you are here.
 I plan to talk about learning